 This children’s theatrical space in the heart of Noe Valley is a mecca for make-believers.
 In lieu of classes, the founder has designed a series of Bunny Boxes filled with a curated selection of hand-made projects designed to spark pretend adventures for kids ages 3-6.
 Each box includes several projects, a letter from a magical character and an interactive video to spark make-believe play.
 Boxes are available for pick up at on Wednesdays between 4‑5 p.m. or for an additional fee, can be delivered right to your door.

 Tucked into the heart of Ghirardelli Square, Culinary Artistas is a creative cooking school just for kids, offering classes, camps, parties and more.
-Currently all Zoom-based cooking classes are free, and they offer a curated a special kids cooking kit with a safe chef’s knife and other kid-friendly utensils.
+You can book a Zoom-based cooking class for your crew, and they offer a curated a special kids cooking kit with a safe chef’s knife and other kid-friendly utensils.
 Delivered via USPS.

 Jenny Lemons is a small-batch clothing company and DIY art school run by San Francisco-based artist Jennie Lennick.
-It carries an adorable selection of embroidery and macramé craft kits best for slightly older kids, plus a Shrinky-Dink based kit for making homemade lapel pins.
-Items are shipped, but contactless pick up is available on Mondays and Wednesdays at their store on 24th Street.
+It carries an adorable selection of embroidery, painting and tie dye craft kits best for slightly older kids.
+Check out their Valentine's Day shop for kits to go along with the paper mache class, Valentine's Day postcard class and bundle dyeing with flowers class.

 Cost: $20 and up